 - (a) Generally.
-When the child is not placed outside the child's home by court order, an admit/deny hearing shall be held no sooner than three (3) days and no later than twenty (20) days after the parties have been served with the summons and petition. - (b) Child's Behavior.
-In matters where the sole allegation is that the child's behavior is the basis for the petition and the child is not in placement, an admit/deny hearing shall be commenced within a reasonable time after service of the summons and petition upon the child.
+When the child is not placed outside the child's home by court order, an admit/deny hearing shall be held no sooner than three (3) days and no later than twenty (20) days after the filing of the petition. - (b) Child's Behavior.
+In matters where the sole allegation is that the child's behavior is the basis for the petition and the child is not in placement, an admit/deny hearing shall be commenced within a reasonable time after service of the summons and petition upon the child. - Subd.

-Subd.
 3. Possession of Petition.
 The parties have the right to have a copy of the petition at least three (3) days before the admit/deny hearing.